jeffreybiles/phoenix-tutorial-website/lib/book/contents/3- Generated Materials/03- Materials Show.md

 The next line is about how we get the selected Material.  `Repo.get!` takes two required arguments- the record type (`Material`) and the id of the record we're trying to get.
 Remember, `id` is automatically assigned when we create a record and is unique per type of record- so the two pieces of information we're giving `Repo.get!` is always enough information to uniquely identify a record.

-If you look at the list of functions on `Repo`, you may notice something funny- in addition to `Repo.get!` there's also a `Repo.get` method- the same name, but without the exclamation point.
-This is a shorthand adopted from Ruby; an exclamation point tells the user that the method will throw an error if doesn't work instead of failing silently.
+If you look at the list of functions on `Repo`, you may notice something funny- in addition to `Repo.get!` there's also a `Repo.get` function- the same name, but without the exclamation point.
+This is a shorthand adopted from Ruby; an exclamation point tells the user that the function will throw an error if doesn't work instead of failing silently.

 Let's test this out by putting in an id that we don't have yet:

 ![](../images/15/get!-error.png)

 What a nice error!
-It points to the exact line with our failing `Repo.get!` call and gives us the information that we fed into the method.
+It points to the exact line with our failing `Repo.get!` call and gives us the information that we fed into the function.
 Plenty of information to reconstruct what went wrong.

 Now let's try removing the exclamation point, and see what happens if we feed in a bad ID with `Repo.get`: